AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 media_subpath: /assets/img/2025-10-20-a-few-testing-anti-patterns-part-1/
 ---

-Let's admit that - most of us don't like writing tests.
-Adding a new feature is often demanding enough that we don't have enough energy to write proper tests for it.
-We usually treat them as an afterthought.
-This is especially true when the feature is complex and the flow goes in various directions depending on the inputs, feature flags, or errors encountered along the way.
+Let’s admit it — most of us don’t enjoy writing tests.
+Adding a new feature is often demanding enough that we rarely have the energy left to write proper tests for it.
+We tend to treat them as an afterthought.
+This is especially true when the feature is complex and the flow can take multiple paths depending on inputs, feature flags, or errors encountered along the way.

-Some of you might say that we should embrace TDD and the problem will be gone.
-From my point of view, that's an idyllic vision that falls apart in practice.
-When we write code, we usually have a general idea of the requirement in mind.
-We can describe the high level behavior we want to implement, but it's rather hard to attach it to a class right away.
-At the early stages of development, we don't have any interfaces or classes yet - we have to design them and usually refactor them along the way as the new structures emerge.
-This makes TDD illusory.
+Some might argue that embracing TDD would solve this problem.
+From my point of view, that’s an idyllic vision that falls apart in practice.
+When we write code, we usually start with a general idea of the requirement in mind.
+We can describe the high-level behavior we want to implement, but it’s difficult to immediately attach that to a specific class.
+In the early stages of development, there are no interfaces or classes yet — we have to design them and usually refactor them as new structures emerge.
+This makes TDD somewhat illusory.

-> While I find TDD impractical for developing new features, it shines for bugfixing.
-If you are able to reproduce a
+> While I find TDD impractical for developing new features, it truly shines when fixing bugs.
+If you can reproduce a bug
-> bug and isolate it in a unit test, it acts as a perfect verification whether the fix actually works.
-It also makes the
+> and isolate it in a unit test, that test serves as perfect verification that the fix actually works.
+It also makes
+> code
-> code review much easier - you already have a proof that your solution is valid.
+> reviews much easier — you already have proof that your solution is valid.
 > {: .prompt-tip }

 [//]: # (TODO: Add an image)

-How many times have you encountered a situation when you introduced a simple change and a whole host of tests fell apart?
-First of all, if you were in that situation, that might be a good sign.
-The code that you modify has test coverage, which means you can validate (to some extent) whether your changes broke the actual desired behavior.
-Tests in this case are a form of documentation that also acts as a safety net in case you're not fully aware of every aspect of the logic a piece of code implements.
-For this reason, the fact that the tests start failing shouldn't annoy you in general.
-What might be a reason for complaining is the reason **why** the tests are failing.
-If they do so because you've changed the actual logic, it's all good.
-However, if that's something only related to the implementation details of the test, then it's a sign that the test is not written properly.
+How many times have you encountered a situation where you introduced a simple change and a whole host of tests fell apart?
+If you have, that might actually be a good sign.
+The code you’re modifying has test coverage, which means you can verify — at least to some extent — whether your changes broke the intended behavior.
+In this case, tests serve as a form of documentation that also acts as a safety net when you’re not fully aware of every detail of the logic a piece of code implements.
+For that reason, failing tests shouldn’t generally annoy you.
+What might be worth complaining about is **why** they’re failing.
+If the failures occur because you’ve changed the actual logic, that’s perfectly fine.
+However, if they’re caused only by the test’s own implementation details, it’s a sign that the test wasn’t written properly.

-> An example of such an implementation detail might be an assertion that relies on the order of the elements in the
+> An example of such an implementation detail could be an assertion that relies on the order of elements in the result,
-> result when actually the order doesn't matter.
+> even though the order doesn’t actually matter.
 > {: .prompt-info }

-That leads us to another aspect of testing, which is editing the tests.
-It's not always that easy to make the tests work after even a simple change is introduced.
-Sometimes, the change is just a one-liner that requires you to modify tens or hundreds of tests that relied on it.
-For this reason, we should strive to implement our tests not only to verify the current logic, but also to facilitate editing them in the future.
+That brings us to another aspect of testing: editing the tests.
+It’s not always easy to make them work again after even a simple change is introduced.
+Sometimes the change is just a one-liner, yet it requires modifying dozens or even hundreds of tests that rely on it.
+For this reason, we should aim to design our tests not only to verify the current logic but also to make them easier to update in the future.

-This post covers a few anti-patterns that you might want to avoid in your codebase to make working with tests seamless for you and your teammates.
-If you are already committed to some of the concepts described below, it might be quite hard to get away from them.
-For this reason, you may either aim to avoid them from the beginning, or incrementally migrate the tests as your codebase progresses.
+This post is the first in a series that covers some anti-patterns you might want to avoid in your codebase to make working with tests more seamless for you and your teammates.
+If you’ve already adopted some of these concepts, it might be difficult to move away from them.
+In that case, you can either avoid them from the start or gradually migrate your tests as your codebase evolves.

 ## A few principles of my testing style